kimitya/BIS2024/README.md

 The success of the pilot will be determined by the following formalized metrics:

-o   Forecast Accuracy: Consumption forecast error is not meaningful (e.g., MAPE < 10% at a forecast horizon of 3 months). o   Acceptance of recommendations: Over 70% of users who are offered alternative devices are expected to take up recommendations or express willingness to consider them. o   Resource savings: On average, a 15-20% reduction in resource consumption for users who follow the system's recommendations. o   User Satisfaction: More than 80% of users should rate the system a 4+ out of 5 on the satisfaction scale.
+*   Forecast Accuracy: Consumption forecast error is not meaningful (e.g., MAPE < 10% at a forecast horizon of 3 months).
+*   Acceptance of recommendations: Over 70% of users who are offered alternative devices are expected to take up recommendations or express willingness to consider them.
+*   Resource savings: On average, a 15-20% reduction in resource consumption for users who follow the system's recommendations.
+*   User Satisfaction: More than 80% of users should rate the system a 4+ out of 5 on the satisfaction scale.

 **3.3 Pilot Preparation**

 To ensure the computational efficiency of the pilot, the following measures will be taken:

-o   Expected computational cost:
+*   Expected computational cost:
 During the pilot phase, the system will be deployed on a limited scale.
 The required resources for model performance, including forecast recalculation frequency and recommendations, will be calculated.
 If necessary, the model will be optimized to run with less data or using less resource-intensive models for real-time predictions.

-o   Refinement of computational complexity parameters:
+*   Refinement of computational complexity parameters:
 Computational cost data (e.g., number of operations and required memory for each prediction) will be collected during the baseline experimentation phase.
 This will allow the pilot parameters to be adjusted, limiting the frequency of updates and optimizing the processes for real-world workloads.

 ## 4. Implementation for production systems